 Still dreaming about that European vacation you’ve promised yourself ever since college?
-Well, how about stop dreaming and start planning your trip to Europe right now.
-You’ll find everything there from culture and fabulous history to outstanding nightlife, mouthwatering food, picturesque villages and charming atmosphere.
-Take a look at my list of 100 reasons to visit Europe and who knows, maybe you’ll finally find that impulse you keep seeking for so long.
+Well, how about stop dreaming and start planning your trip to Europe right now?
+You’ll find everything in the Old World, from culture and fabulous history to outstanding nightlife, mouthwatering food, picturesque villages, and charming atmosphere.

-1. Andalucía, the picturesque Spanish region dotted with timeless villages and wonderful sun-kissed beaches.
+1. Andalusia, the picturesque Spanish region dotted with timeless villages and wonderful sun-kissed beaches.

-2. Paris might be overrated or maybe regarded as a world of clichés, but it’s chic, gorgeous, romantic and certainly an unforgettable experience.
+2. Paris might be overrated and full of clichés, but it’s also chic, gorgeous, and utterly romantic.

-3. Rome, the Eternal City perched on seven hills, home of magnificent Colosseum and legendary Trevi Fountain.
+3. Rome, the Eternal City perched on seven hills, home to the magnificent Colosseum and the iconic Trevi Fountain.

-5. Florence, one of the most inspirational, artistic and best-looking cities in the whole world.
-A stunning open-air museum filled with masterpieces of the greatest artists.
+5. Florence, one of the most inspirational, artistic, and best-looking cities in the whole world.
+A stunning open-air museum filled with masterpieces by the greatest artists.

 6. The beaches.
 From secluded coves and idyllic golden expanses to dramatic coasts and glamorous party beaches, there’s absolutely nothing you can’t find in Europe.

 7. Venice.
-The vintage beauty, the sophistication and the erotic atmosphere of Venice cannot be compared to anything else.
+The vintage beauty, sophistication, and erotic atmosphere of Venice cannot be compared with anything else.

-9. Scandinavia – stunning fjords, medieval settlements, breathtaking mountains, deep blue skies and sparkling capitals.
+9. Scandinavia – stunning fjords, medieval settlements, breathtaking mountains, deep blue skies, and sleek capitals.

-10. The Swiss Alps speckled with majestic, snow-topped peaks, scenic villages, charming chalets and dazzling lakes.
+10. The Swiss Alps speckled with majestic, snow-topped peaks, scenic villages, charming chalets, and dazzling, crystalline lakes.

-13. London, one of the greatest, most powerful cities in Europe.
+13. London, one of the greatest and most powerful cities in Europe.

-14. The charming, cosmopolitan city of Barcelona is certainly a good reason to visit Europe.
+14. The charming, cosmopolitan city of Barcelona, with its magnificent architecture, exquisite cuisine, and lively Mediterranean vibe, is certainly a good reason to visit Europe.

 15. Sicily, the largest and probably the most fascinating of the Mediterranean islands.

-16. Iceland – staggering lagoons and glaciers, eerie landscapes, unspoiled beauty.
+16. Iceland – staggering lagoons and glaciers, eerie landscapes, and unspoiled natural beauty.

 17. Pamukkale, Turkey.
 The spectacular, healing cascades of Pamukkale are one of the greatest wonders of Turkey and a place unlike any other in the world.